Mortal Kombat (1995 film): Filming

+Fight scenes

+The film's main fight and stunt coordinator was martial artist Pat E. Johnson, whose previous credits had included Enter the Dragon, The Karate Kid and Teenage Mutant Ninja Turtles.
+Because of Robin Shou's past experiences as a Hong Kong stuntman, Johnson gave him free rein to incorporate his ideas into the choreography, and Shou would ultimately be credited as "Fight choreographer: additional sequences."
+One of Shou's innovations was the incorporation of wirework, making Mortal Kombat one of the first Hollywood films to do so.

 Despite the intensity of the fight scenes coupled with the actors performing most of their own stunts, the only notable reported injury at the time was a bruised kidney Ashby suffered while shooting Cage's fight scene with Scorpion.
 Scorpion's stunt double violently collided with a steel bar in the same scene, but as with most stunt person injuries, it was not widely reported in the media.
 Wilson dislocated her shoulder, but found she had no problems once it was put back in place and continued with the filming.
 Robin Shou fractured two ribs while being thrown into a pillar in the fight scene between Liu Kang and Reptile, but kept quiet about it for fear that the production would be shut down.
 He told only Keith Cooke, the actor who plays Reptile, asking him not to hit him on the right side of his rib cage, and finished the scene before going to the hospital.